MIB-Reece/ai-case-study/README.md

 BlackRock has built a strong reputation for successful innovation and currently manages 9.42 trillion in assets.
 The company has won several awards, and their clients and staff are happy.
 BlackRock continues to hire top talent and uses their investments to make an impact in the financial technology world.
-Finances are BlackRock's core metrics and the company recieves more than 8 percent of revenue from FinTech services; being the biggest in the world counts for something.
+Finances are BlackRock's core metrics bringing in 17 billion in revenue and 5 billion in profit; the company recieves more than 8 percent of revenue from FinTech services.

 ## Recommendations